Lotto Results: check winning lottery numbers for Saturday's National Lottery jackpot

-Lotto Results: check winning lottery numbers for Saturday's £3.8million National Lottery jackpot - and if it’s been won
+Lotto Results: check winning lottery numbers for Saturday's £4million rollover National Lottery jackpot - and if it’s been won

 What are the winning numbers for the latest Lotto draw?